fdobad/fire2a-eval/README.md

 ### Past
 * Not a processing plugin (was just a dialog)
 * Only a Cell2Fire interface

 ### Present
 * A processing plugin enables 5 interfaces/integrations (dialog, batch[dialog], modeler[pipeline], python[x3], console)
 * Decision Optimization Models (Integer programming for knapsacks, treatments, firebreak-placement, etc)
 * Risk Metrics Calculation

 ### Future
 * Match input weather with output polygons timestamps
 * Meteo generator (Chile)
 * Documentación en Español (Junio)
 * Clusterizer, etc.
-#### Possible
-* Without Cell2Fire version to be available in regular QGIS repo store? (no compiled code allowed)

 ### Won't fix bugs
 * Gurobipy in windows (Cplex works fine)
 * Pyomo is kinda slow (but flexible, integrates with many MIP solvers and the plugin can distributed "with batteries included" CBC solver)
-* Folder names with spaces ...
-* OneDrive, Google Drive or network drive won't work...
+* OneDrive, Google Drive or network drives causes all kind of issues...

 ### Couldn't fix bugs
 * Cancel button won't stop pyomo optimization: close the solver window (or kill the process) manually; also it has a timelimit by default...

 ## Fire2a-lib

 ### Past
-* all scattered and repeated everywhere
+* everything, everywhere all scattered and repeated

 ### Present
 * A repo centralizing common methods and helpers
 * QGIS (gdal, ogr) is main dependecy
 * pip install git+https://github.com/fire2a/fire2a-lib.git

 ### Future
 * Two flavors for non-QGIS users
 * pip install fire2a-lib